-Focus on the Swift programming language and the tools and APIs required to build applications for the iOS platform.
+Focus on the tools and APIs required to build applications for the iOS platform.
 Includes user interface designs for iOS mobile devices and unique user interactions using multitouch technologies.

-Directed Study in Computer Science
+CSCI 295 Directed Study in Computer Science (1, 2, 3)

-Prerequisite: Approval of project or research by department chairperson/director Transfer acceptability: CSU; UC - Credit determined by UC upon review of course

-Designed for the student who has demonstrated a proficiency in computer science subjects and the initiative to work independently on a particular sustained project which does not fit into the context of regularly scheduled classes.
+Prerequisite: Approval of project or research by department chairperson/director Transfer acceptability: CSU; UC - Credit determined by UC upon review of course ence subjects and the initiative to work independently on a particular sustained project which does not fit into the context of regularly scheduled classes.